11 things to do outdoors

 Spending time in nature has been found to help with mental health and reduce stress.
 Head to your local park or woods and take time to look more closely at the nature on your doorstep.
 You could try the Japanese art of forest bathing, a simple relaxation exercise where you stay calm and quiet amongst the trees, taking notice of the nature around you while taking deep breaths.
 It can help both adults and children feel more relaxed.

+Take a closer look at the nature that is all around us - make a rubbing of tree bark with paper and a crayon or get down on the ground to spot creepy crawlies.
 Rainbows can try the Nature interest badge to get them outside with the wind in their hair and the mud beneath their feet.

 5. Go wild with bushcraft